ewolff/microservice-istio/HOW-TO-RUN.md

 of the order microservice that answers 50% of all requests with an http status code of 500.
-If you access the order microservice's web UI or if you make shipping and invoicing poll the order microservice, you will receive an error.
+If you access the order microservice's web UI or if you make shipping and invoicing poll the order microservice, you will likely receive an error.

 With `kubectl apply -f retry.yaml` you can make Istio retry requests to the order service.
-The configuration adds retries to the communication between the microservices as well as the access through the Istio gateway.
+The configuration adds retries to the communication between the microservices as well as the access through the Ingress gateway.
 So polling and the web UI will both work again.

 ## Clean Up